 Any existing hardstanding should be replaced with permeable materials.
 Any new hardstanding should be avoided.
 Try to retain and replace any green space as far as possible.
+Front ront gardens given over to parking should be restored where feasible.

 Water Butts can be a great way to ensure efficient and sustainable water usage.